 Section 16(a) of the Exchange Act requires our executive officers, directors and persons who own more than 10% of a registered class of our equity securities, to file reports of ownership and changes in ownership with the SEC, and to furnish us with copies of such forms.
-Based on our review of the forms we have received, or written representations from reporting persons, we believe that, during 2017, each of our executive officers and directors complied with all such filing requirements.
+Based on our review of the forms we have received, or written representations from reporting persons, we believe that, during 2018, each of our executive officers and directors complied with all such filing requirements, except that (i) Messrs.
+Soultz, Boswell and Bacon each late filed a Form 4 in March 2018 due to technical issues and (ii) Mr. Rosen filed a Form 5 in February 2019 reporting, among other things, a transaction in which his wife tendered warrants for exchange into our common shares in December 2018 (a Form 4 reportable event).